falcon60/opencv-3.4-cuda-8.0/README.md

-# Install Opencv 3.4 with CUDA 8.0 support on Ubuntu 16.04
+# Install Opencv 3.4 with CUDA 8.0 support using Anaconda on Ubuntu 16.04

 ## Install CUDA 8.0